TenSketch/RCT/content/children development projects/home.md

 We have formed 200 Children Sangams in and around Chennai, Thiruvallur and Kanchipuram district of Tamil Nadu.
 Through this, the following services and events have been conducted so far,

 - Awareness programs on Child Rights.
-- Promotion of quality Anganwadi centres with Pacca building.
-- Display of information board about the services of Anganwadi centres- indoor and outdoor services.
-- Observation of Anganwadi Day on November 21 of every year.
 - Provided them basic necessities like Pure drinking water, child-friendly toilets, electricity, playground, Modern kitchen and garden.

 We had sent the copies of resolutions to Tamil Nadu Forces for State-level advocacy program.